Meghachauhan169/Quiz-App/README.md

 # Project11_QuizApp

 ## Introduction
-Project11_QuizApp is a simple and interactive quiz application designed to test your knowledge on various topics.
+QuizApp is a simple and interactive quiz application designed to test your knowledge on various topics.
 The app provides multiple-choice questions and gives immediate feedback on your answers.
 It's a fun and educational tool suitable for all ages.

 ## Features
 - **Multiple Categories**: Choose from various categories like Science, History, Technology, and more.